ramonpetgrave64/github-build-attestations-rw/draft_post.md

 3.
     The third potential method examines the logs of the Build Job for [special markers](https://github.com/orgs/community/discussions
 111347#discussioncomment-10490619) to positively identify self-hosted runners.
-We cannot use this method within the reusable workflow because Github's API only makes the logs available after the workflow run has completed.
+While the Github UI allows viewing Job logs at any time, We cannot use this method within the reusable workflow because Github's API only makes the logs available after the workflow run has completed.

     Here's how it could work: The Signing Job would perform this step before deciding to